 - Communicates with laboratory staff and its customers to ensure quality patient care.

-- Maintains and supports a service oriented relationship with customers.
+- Maintains and supports, with all staff, a service oriented relationship with customers.

 - Respects and maintains the confidentiality of information relative to customers.